RayNieva/binSnippets/README.md

 # binSnippets
-EXPERIMENTAL (under on-going dev) - Ruby code, VB snippets and Python using the Contacts Class Object to automate Data Entry into Ditto.
+EXPERIMENTAL (under on-going dev) - EmacsLisp, Ruby code, VB snippets and Python using the Contacts Class Object to automate Data Entry into Ditto.
 Among other things

 Some  Tools: